 Let’s start by looking at the faction’s character options and where they can be added:

 Right away some things stand out.
-First, nobody can join Terminators or Jakhals, so those units are pretty much as good as they are ever going to get, apart from the Daemon Prince’s aura.
-Second, you only have four options, and one of them is a named character.
-We’ll cover the Daemon Prince and Angron in a future article.
+First, nobody can join Terminators, Jakhals, or Goremongers, and only one of the Daemon units – Bloodcrushers – has a leader option.
+Which means that outside of detachment or aura effects, those units are pretty much as good as they are ever going to get.
+Second, you only have five options, and two of them are named characters.

 Kharn the Betrayer

-The closest thing the faction gets to both a Chaos Lord and an Exalted Champion, Kharn comes with a power armor body, a 4+ invulnerable save, a 2-damage plasma pistol and a relatively nasty melee profile – 8 Attacks at S6 AP-2 3 damage (with +1S and +1A on the charge).
+The closest thing the faction gets to both a Chaos Lord and an Exalted Champion, Kharn comes with a power armor body, a 4+ invulnerable save, a plasma pistol and a relatively nasty melee profile – 8 Attacks at S7 AP-2 3 damage (which will typically pick up +2S and +1A on the charge in your Berzerker Warband Detachment).
 He can only join Berzerkers, and he gives any unit he joins the ability to re-roll hit and wound rolls of 1, making them significantly more consistent in melee.
-Also, he fights on death, with an automatic fight and not one that requires a roll.
-For only 80 points, that’s quite a steal for such a big boost to a unit of Berzerkers!
+As a new wrinkle in the Codex, he no longer fights on death but now stands back up on a 2+ with 3 wounds remaining, which is a better deal given that you can now get fights on death via Blessings of Khorne.
+As with the rest of the army’s infantry, Kharn is faster now, with 8″ movement.

 But then there’s that whole Betrayer thing.
 At the end of your Charge Phase if this model’s leading a unit and not within Engagement Range of 1+ enemy units, you have to take a Leadership test for Kharn (6+).
 Fail and one of his bodyguards is destroyed.